<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 • Data analytics platform: Advanced tools for visualising light pollution trends and patterns.
 Predictive analytics for anticipating potential issues.

-• Integration: Compatibility with other IoT systems, legacy business systems, as well as external data sources and SaaS.
+• Integration: Compatibility with other systems, legacy business systems, as well as external data sources and SaaS.
 API support for custom integrations and applications.

 • Geo-tagging +mapping: Precise location data and visualisation capabilities using maps for spatial understanding of light pollution.